Auburn Vet Med Community Wellness Initiative

 - National Suicide Prevention & Crisis Lifeline

-The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones.
+The Lifeline provides 24 hours a day, 7 days a week, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones.

 (800) 273-TALK (8255)